Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

-The small front garden has a sturdy shelter all set up, an improvement upon the previous tent; Melissa Miranda’s memorably Filipino restaurant can also supply you with a fleece blanket (fully washed between uses).
+The small front garden has a sturdy shelter with heaters all set up; Melissa Miranda’s memorably Filipino restaurant can also supply you with a fleece blanket (fully washed between uses).

 The terrace was charming in the Before Times.
-Even more so now that it’s covered, heated, and serving beautiful Italian food seven days a week.
+Even more so now that it’s covered, heated, and serving beautiful Italian food for lunch and dinner most days of the week.
 Reservations encouraged.